-We are currently accepting applications for the 2026 (Egg)celerator Lab.
-The application deadline is Tuesday, April 29, 2025 at 11:59pm ET.
+We are currently accepting applications to the 2027 (Egg)celerator Lab.

-This program supports nonfiction filmmakers or filmmaking teams working on their first or second feature-length documentary.
+Founded in 2016, this program supports nonfiction filmmakers or filmmaking teams working on their first or second feature-length documentary.

-In this year-long program, filmmakers receive:
+In this year-long program, 9 filmmakers will receive:

 $40,000 USD in grant funding for the production of their feature-length film